 All reports of Prohibited Conduct will be taken seriously.
 The Law School’s handling of a report of Prohibited Conduct will be prompt, fair, and impartial from the initial response to the final resolution of the report.
 The Law School’s response will be conducted by appropriately trained individuals who do not have a conflict of interest or bias for or against the complainant or the respondent.

-Any person having a complaint of sexual harassment, sexual assault or dating/domestic violence, stalking, or retaliation is encouraged to promptly make a report to Albany Law School by contacting the Title IX Coordinator, Chantelle Botticelli, at (518) 445-3346 or TitleIX@albanylaw.edu.
+Any person having a complaint of sexual harassment, sexual assault or dating/domestic violence, stalking, or retaliation is encouraged to promptly make a report to Albany Law School by contacting the Interim Title IX Coordinator, Jackie Moran, at (518) 445-3346 or TitleIXCoordinator@albanylaw.edu.
 The Title IX Coordinator’s office is located at 80 New Scotland Avenue (1928 Building), Room 213, Albany, NY 12208.

 Reports of violations of this Policy may also be reported to any member of the Albany Law School Harassment Committee, which is a group of faculty and staff members trained to respond to alleged violations of this Policy.